 Cross the first skybridge into Lincoln Square and you’ll find Din Tai Fung, a very popular and delicious Asian restaurant with dumplings, soup, noodles, rice dishes and more…but, seriously, the draw is the dumplings.
 Get the dumplings!
 And be prepared to wait as everyone else wants to get the dumplings as well.

 A perk of having a hotel right within the same campus as shopping galore is that package deals are bound to add some cheer to your holidays.
 As they should!
 Book a Shop and Stay package and you’ll get a gift card good toward any of the stores in the Bellevue Collection included with your stay.

-The Bellevue Collection also kicks off Snowflake Lane each season, which adds a whole different level of festive to your shopping experience.
+The Bellevue Collection also kicks off Snowflake Lane each season, which is one of the coolest holiday events in the area and adds a whole different level of festive to your shopping experience.
 From the day after Thanksgiving until Christmas Eve, Snowflake Lane takes place every night at 7 p.m. outside of the shopping center and include music, light projections, falling snow and a parade.

 The wider Bellevue area also has plenty of holiday cheer to go around too.
 The Bellevue Botanical Gardens are home to Garden d’Lights, a Christmas lights display.
 There’s an ice skating rink set up at Bellevue Downtown Ashwood Park.